tamique-debrito/sight-reading-app/README.md

 # sight-reading-app
 An app for practicing sight reading

-Just goes through some randomly-generated bars of sheet music while a metronome plays
+It continuously generates random sheet music while a metronome plays, according to some user-selected parameters.

 Here's what the page looks like: